Building Inventories Technical Implementation

 Table 6.
 Milliman Data Attributes for Analysis

-Building Value Numeric BLDG_VALUE Full replacement cost (USD) Must be present Error (required)
+Building Value BLDG_VALUE Long Full replacement value

 Milliman — Inland Foundation Type Mapping